 Element of the Environment Alternative 1 (No Action) Alternative 2 Alternative 3 Preferred Alternative Countywide Stormwater runoff would increase due to increased urbanization and impervious surface area.
 Greater increase in impervious area than Alternative 1 due to more urbanization and some expansion of UGAs.
-Greater increase in impervious area than Alternatives 1 and 2 and the Preferred Alternative.
+Greater increase in impervious area than Alternatives 1 and 2 and the Preferred Alternative .
 Lower level of urbanization than Alternative 2, but offset by larger UGA expansion.
 Greater increase in impervious area than Alternative 1 due to more urbanization and some expansion of UGAs, but somewhat lower increase in impervious area than Alternative 2 due to somewhat less expansion of UGAs.
 Need for additional stormwater system capacity would occur.
 Greater need than Alternative 1.
 Greatest need.
 Greater need than Alternative 1, but somewhat less need than Alternative 2.
 In some cases, redevelopment would add private stormwater control facilities where none currently exist, and could result in localized reductions in the amount of stormwater runoff.
 Would occur to a greater degree than under Alternative 1 due to greater redevelopment potential.
 Moderate potential for redevelopment and associated benefits.
 Potential would be greatest in downtown Silverdale.
 Would occur to a greater degree than under Alternative 1 due to greater redevelopment potential, but a somewhat lesser degree than under Alternative 2 due to somewhat less redevelopment potential.
 Silverdale sub-area Similar to countywide impacts.
 Similar to countywide impacts.
 Similar to countywide impacts.
 Similar to countywide impacts.
-Mitigation measures tures such as existing or proposed po al Mitigation Measures are proposed: licies, and in addition to Applicable Reg ulations and Commitments such as Update of the Kitsap County Stormwater Management Ordinance and Design Manual.
-The Manual could be updathat are equivalent to the recently published Ecology standards (2005).
-These standards could require new development of stormwater runoff and to release that stormwater in a pattern that better mimics natural conditions.
-Continuous simulate which better simulate actual rainfall patterns in Kitsap County, might replace single storm event models in designing the detention ponds.
-The minimum length in which downstream impacts must be evaluated could be increased, and new de required to incorporate all known and reasonable technologies (AKART) for stormwater management.
-Adoption of low impact development (LID) standards.
-LID standards could be adopted to require new developments. evelopments to detain larger volumes ous simulation hydrologic models, gning the size and configuration of id new developments could be
+Mitigation measures In addition to Incorporated Plan Features such as existing or proposed policies, and in addition to Applicable Regulations and Commitments such a adopted codes, the following Potential Mitigation Measures are proposed: • Update of the Kitsap County Stormwater Management Ordinance and Design Manual.
+The Manual could be updated to include standards that are equivalent to the recently published Ecology standards (2005).
+These standards could require new developments to detain larger volum of stormwater runoff and to release that stormwater in a pattern that better mimics natural conditions.
+Continuous simulation hydrologic models, which better simulate actual rainfall patterns in Kitsap County, might replace single storm event models in designing the size and configuration o detention ponds.
+The minimum length in which downstream impacts must be evaluated could be increased, and new developments could be required to incorporate all known and reasonable technologies (AKART) for stormwater management. • Adoption of low impact development (LID) standards.
+LID standards could be adopted to require new developments to incorporate LID